Federal Creosote Superfund site

 The Federal Creosote Superfund site is a 50 acre property located in Manville, New Jersey.
 It was used as a wood treatment facility.
-Starting in 1919, the site was contaminated with creosote.
-Creosotes are a category of carbonaceous chemicals formed by the distillation of various tars and by pyrolysis of plant-derived material, such as wood or fossil fuel.
+Starting in 1919, the site was contaminated with creosote, a category of carbonaceous chemicals formed by the distillation of various tars and by pyrolysis of plant-derived material, such as wood or fossil fuel.
 They are typically used as preservatives or antiseptics.
 It took the EPA about 18 years to cleanup the site.

 Origins

 The Superfund site was a former wood treatment facility in Manville, New Jersey.
 It was later developed into homes and a shopping center, where creosote was discovered.

 Town history

-Manville, New Jersey is a borough in Somerset County.
+Manville is a borough in Somerset County.
 The site was located in areas that in 1960 were later known as Claremont Development and Rustic Mall.
 Claremont Development is the residential area where homes were built and Rustic Mall is a shopping center.
 It lies on a 50 acre property.
 In 1997 a sinkhole emerged at the development.
 Creosote was discovered during removal of soil near the sinkhole.